motola/stackoverflow-API/README.md

 #### Creating API Endpoints that do the following while also persisiting the data through a MongoDB data base and performing queires through Mongoose ODM Library

-#### Stackoverflow is a platform that different developers use to unblock each other and also learn together through sharing information..
+#### Stackoverflow is a platform that facilitates collaboration, problem-solving, and knowledge-sharing among individuals, groups, and organizations